AaltoAsia/O-MI/AgentDeveloperGuide.md

 `InternalAgentLoader` instantiate *internal agents* and send `Configure` and `Start` commands to it.
 If all three steps were successful, *internal agent* is added to `AgentSystem`.
 After this *internal agent* can write data to O-MI node through `AgentSystem` by sending a `PromiseWrite` to `AgentSystem`.
-How *internal agent* get data, is leaved for themself to implement.
+How *internal agent* get data, is left for themself to implement.
 If *internal agent* is *responsible*, it also must be able to handle `ResponsibleWrite` with `handleWrite` method.

-*Internal agent*'s name, class and configuration is read from 'applicantion.conf`.
+*Internal agent*'s name, class and configuration is read from `applicantion.conf`.
 If agent owns any paths, are they also read from `application.conf`.

 Continue reading for more detailled explanitation of class structure of `InternalAgent` or